 Whether you want to whip up a healthy Szechwan beef and broccoli stir-fry, fried rice, tofu or a vegetable stir fry, having the right tool for the job makes your work infinitely easier.
 And the Joyce Chen Classic Carbon Steel Wok is definitely one of the top woks worth having in your arsenal.

-Probably one of the oldest brands on the block, Joyce Chen has been offering quality Chinese cookware for decades.
+Probably one of the oldest brands on the block, Joyce Chen has been offering quality Chinese cookware for decades, supplying many Chinese restaurants in the country.
 And the Classic Series 14-inch model has to be the best yet.
 This flat-bottomed wok is the perfect combination of size, features, and function and delivers remarkable results with every meal.
 It features a long Birchwood handle and side helper handle for easy lifting and has curved sides that diffuse heat and extend the cooking surface.
 In addition to being ergonomically designed, the handles have a stay cool feature that makes it fairly easy to remove the wok from the burner without having to use a potholder.

 As an extra perk, the wok has great depth which makes it a superb choice for cooking a family sized meal and is versatile enough to steam, simmer or deep fry the meal.